Skip to main content

 What is diabetes?

 You develop Type 1 diabetes when your pancreas can’t make enough insulin.
-Type 1 typically begins in childhood, but it can come on at any age.
+For reasons we still don’t understand, your body attacks the cells in your pancreas that make this needed hormone.
+Type 1 diabetes typically begins in childhood, but it can start at any age.
+You might develop the condition very quickly, over days or weeks.
+Symptoms can start suddenly, and they are truly an emergency, requiring urgent care.

-"The telltale sign you have diabetes is a higher-than-normal level of glucose — a type of sugar — in your blood," says Brian Jameson, DO, endocrinologist at Geisinger.
+"The telltale sign you have diabetes is a higher-than-normal level of glucose in your blood," explains Dr. Gupta.

-But even before you know your blood sugar is elevated, you may have a few other symptoms.
+But even before you know your blood sugar is elevated, you may have other symptoms.

-Diabetes symptoms can come on quickly.
-Or they can be so mild that you don’t notice them.
-That’s why it’s smart to learn the warning signs of diabetes.
+The signs of diabetes are similar for both types.
+They can come on quickly — especially Type 1 — or be so mild that you don’t notice them.
+That’s why it’s smart to learn the early symptoms of diabetes.

 Feeling hungrier and more tired than usual

 When you eat, your digestive system gets to work digesting that food.
 As you digest, your digestive system converts food into glucose, which your body uses for energy.
-But if you have diabetes, your body doesn’t send enough glucose to your cells.
+But if you have diabetes, your body can’t get enough glucose into your cells.
 This can leave you feeling ravenous and needing a nap, even if you just ate.

-"If your body isn't making enough insulin (or any at all) you’ll have less energy and your appetite may change,” Dr. Jameson says.
+"If your body isn't making enough insulin (or any at all) you’ll have less energy and your appetite may change,” Dr. Gupta notes.

 Running to the bathroom constantly and feeling thirsty

-“To get rid of excess glucose, your body will make more urine,” says Dr. Jameson.
+“To flush the excess glucose, your body will make more urine,” says Dr. Gupta.
+“This forces your kidneys to work harder and leads to those frequent restroom visits.”

 Blurry vision